 Ghost encountered dimension reduction problem while designing a model aiming to describe patient's immuno-oncology (IO) status.
-The model is suppose to incorporate well-known immune related factors listed in the figure below (for factor selection details, please read THIS and THIS)
+The model is supposed to incorporate well-known immune related factors listed in the figure below (for factor selection details, please read THIS and THIS)

 Most of these factors can be evaluated by either RNA-Seq or WES (except TIL localization and perhaps PD-L1 staining for CD8 activation).
 From modeling perspective, this generalization is a dimension reduction process.
 Expression estimation of over 20000 genes / hundreds of mutation generated from RNA-Seq / WES were converted to a couple of IO related features including immunogenecity, TIL composition or TCR status.
 These biologically well-defined features tell stories of IO status of corresponding patient.